d1vyanshu/sample_app/README.md

 $ rails db:migrate
 ```

-Finally, run the test suite to verify that everything is working correctly:
+Finally, run the tests to verify that everything is working correctly:

 ```
 $ rails test
 ```

-If the test suite passes, you'll be ready to run the app in a local server:
+If the test passes, you'll be ready to run the app in a local server:

 ```
 $ rails server